JuliaLang/PackageCompiler.jl/docs/src/devdocs/binaries_part_2.md

 # [Creating a binary from Julia code](@id man-tutorial-binary)

+!!! info
+    This section is for people who want to understand PackageCompiler.jl under the hood.
+It is not required reading to use the package.

 This section targets how to build an executable based on the custom sysimage so that it can be run without having to explicitly start a Julia session.